 Before getting started on your Position Paper, you will need to know your country, your committee, and the topic that you are writing about.
 After you choose your topic, make sure you have read the Background Guide provided by your committee.
 Each Committee, with the except of GA Plenary and the Crisis Committees, will select two Topics to be debated at conference.
 To attend conference, all delegates must write one Position Paper on one of the two topics on their committee's agenda.
 To be eligible for an award, a delegate must write two Position Papers, one for each of the topics.
 To submit your paper, please use this form.

 Position Papers should be 12pt font, Times New Roman, single spaced, and 1 - 1.5 pages in length.
 There are three parts to a Position Paper: the heading, the content, and the works cited.

-Papers should include a heading that looks the following:
+Papers should have a heading that includes the following: